robertzhidealx/trade-ml/README.md

 to execute the app compiled from app.ml.
 Supporting functions are in `lib.ml` as specified by `lib.mli`.

+> Please note that you may have to connect to a personal hotspot or a VPN (and especially not the `hopkins` network) for the GET request to Binance endpoints to go through, and ultimately for the server to work correctly.
+As crypto adoption progresses, the [regulatory actions of the crypto industry and exchanges are making progress in the U.S recently](https://www.forbes.com/sites/haileylennon/2021/12/09/capitol-hill-warms-up-to-crypto/?sh=3876df23790c).

 To run tests and coverage, cd into `./server` and run `dune test`.
 After this, run `bisect-ppx-report html` and then `open ./_coverage/index.html` to see results.
 The coverage is now at 100%.

 ## App